 Accessibility in Thailand

-Facilities for people with disabilities in Thailand are improving but are not up to global standards.
+Facilities for those with disabilities in Thailand are improving but are not up to global standards.
 Moving around Bangkok and other cities is a challenge for those with mobility issues, with uneven pavements, high kerbs, and a shortage of disabled toilets.
-Taxis (Or ride-hailing services like Grab) are generally the best option for getting around and accessible taxis can be hired, but usually need to be booked in advance.
+Taxis (or ride-hailing services like Grab) are generally the best option for getting around.
+Accessible taxis can be hired, but usually need to be booked in advance.

 There has been an effort to improve the facilities on public transport in Thailand.
-Both international airports in Bangkok have facilities for disabled travellers and lifts to all floors, and all the stations on the Bangkok metro now have lifts and wheelchair access.
-Some of the Bangkok Skytrain stations do not have elevators, though, and travellers should check the BTS website to find out about station facilities before they travel.
+Both international airports in Bangkok have facilities for disabled travellers and lifts to all floors, and all the stations on the Bangkok MRT now have lifts and wheelchair access.
+Some BTS stations do not have lifts, though, and travellers should check the BTS website to find out about station facilities before they travel.

 Most public buildings, large hotels and offices have some disabled facilities, but few have the full range of facilities that might be expected by global expats.